JiananXie/JiananXie/README.md

 - 🌱 I’m currently learning LLM, DeepLearning...
 - 👯 <del>I will be an intern at LocationMind Inc. during 1st April to 30th June.(Failed)</del>
 - 🤔 I’m looking for more research opportunities.
-- 💬 Please don't hesitate to ask me anything interest you.
+- 💬 Please don't hesitate to ask me anything.
 - 📫 How to reach me: 12110714@mail.sustech.edu.cn or xjn126516@gamil.com
 - ⚡ I'm trying hard to develop my github.
 Stay tuned...